wazuh/wazuh-documentation/source/pci-dss/dashboard.rst

    :align: center
    :width: 80%

-The PCI DSS compliance dashboard can be used to monitor and track events that trigger PCI DSS requirements.
+Thanks to the PCI DSS compliance dashboard, it is possible to monitor and track events that trigger PCI DSS requirements.
 This dashboard offers a quick view of the PCI DSS controls and visualizations of related events and requirements.

 .. thumbnail:: ../images/pci/regulatory-compliance-module-02.png
    :title: Regulatory compliance module